yayayara/yayayara.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---

-## Yara is a master student following computer science with the specialization Cyber Security at the University of Twente

-She has already finished her Informatica bachelor at the Hogeschool van Leiden with the specialization Digital Forensics.
-Within this degree, she did completed her internship at the CSIRT from KPN and

 # About
 ## Welcome to Yara-DFIR!

 Yara-DFIR is the personal website of Yara, a dedicated professional in the field of Digital Forensics and Incident Response (DFIR).
 This platform serves as a comprehensive portfolio, showcasing Yara's journey, achievements, and expertise.
 Here, you will find details about her obtained certificates, CTF (Capture the Flag) write-ups, resume, and study log.
+She already finished her Informatica bachelor at the Hogeschool van Leiden with the specialization Digital Forensics.

 ## Why Yara-DFIR?